18+ yrs localQuoted firstNo fix, no fee

 FaceTime is brilliant if everyone in the family owns an iPhone or an iPad.
 But plenty of people do not.
 Maybe your gran uses an Android tablet.
 Maybe your uncle has a Windows laptop and nothing else.
 Maybe your mum got a Samsung phone for Christmas and has no idea what apps are on it.

 The good news is there are several completely free video calling apps that work across every device, and some of them are genuinely simple enough for people who struggle with technology.
-This guide covers the ones we actually recommend to families in Ayrshire, based on what we have seen work in real homes with real people.
+This guide covers the ones I actually recommend to families in Ayrshire, based on what I have seen work in real homes with real people.

 WhatsApp